Here is all the relevant information regarding the beautiful island of Gozo!

 The electrical supply is 230 volts/-10%.
 The frequency of the supply is 50 hertz.
-The three-pin rectangular sockets are used in Malta as in Britain.
-Adapters are very eas to find.
+The three-pin rectangular sockets are used in Malta as in the United Kingdom.
+Adapters are very easy to find.

 Medical care in Malta and Gozo is available through both public and private hospitals and the quality of medical care in Malta and Gozo is excellent.
-However we suggest that before you travel to the Maltese Islands, all necessary measures are taken to ensure that you, and anyone else travelling with you, is up-to-date on all routine and recommended immunizations according to schedules defined in your country of residence.
+We suggest that before you travel to the Maltese Islands, all necessary measures are taken to ensure that you, and anyone else travelling with you, is up-to-date on all routine and recommended immunisations according to schedules defined in your country of residence.

 Visitors receiving special medical treatment should bring a medical prescription or a letter of introduction from their family doctor, in case they need to purchase particular medicines.